Skip to content

 Description

 Rug Check trending tokens or token security lookup.
-Use rug-check trending or rug-check security --address ... --chain-id ....
+Use rug-check trending --limit N or rug-check security --address ... --chain-id ....

 • Name